 - The games – Refers to the CrossFit Games, an annual international competition.

-- The Zone – A diet that’s often recommended within the CrossFit community.
+- The Zone – Another diet that is very popular within the CrossFit community.
 It involves eating a ratio of 40% carbs to 30% protein and 30% fat with each meal.

 - Pood (PD) – The original unit used to measure the weight of kettlebells.
 1 pood is equal to 35 pounds.